Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <p>If you find some problem that is <b>directly related</b> with any of the functions offered by any of the files in this repository, you can comment it inside the relevant commit that you think may have affected the function that is giving you trouble.
 If you can't tell which, comment in the last one.
 Comments about new functionability or things that aren't related to the actual functionability of the files will be ignored (You can already ask about problems you may have with firefox on <a href="https://www.reddit.com/r/firefox/">r/firefox</a> or <a href="https://www.reddit.com/r/firefoxcss/">r/firefoxCSS</a> subreddits, or on <a href="https://support.mozilla.org/">Firefox support</a> pages).</p>

+<h3>Why did you remove the <code>userchrome.xml</code> method?</h3>
+<p>Mozilla has finally removed all XBL bindings from Firefox, and it's only a matter of time until they remove support for this method (which depended on it), so I decided to switch to this new method as soon as possible to avoid the upcoming problems.
+If you still use the userchrome.xml method you can still use it until Mozilla removes support for it, in which case you will have to switch to the new one.</p>
+<p>You can find the new patching method in the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow and other functions/JS Loader">JS Loader</a> folder.</p>

 <h3>I placed the files inside the chrome folder but I don't see any change</h3>
 <p>Make sure you downloaded the raw files from the repository (either cloning the whole repository, downloading the RAW version of the files, or copying the code you are interested in yourself), and placed them inside the chrome folder inside the root profile folder (more information on that inside the dark theme section of this repository).</p>
 <p>If you are using Firefox 69+, you also need to have enabled <code>toolkit.legacyUserProfileCustomizations.stylesheets</code> in <code>about:config</code> for userChrome or userContent (or any file in the chrome folder) to be loaded at all as per <a href="https://bugzilla.mozilla.org/show_bug.cgi?id=1541233#c35">bug #1541233</a>.</p>
+<p>If you instead are only using the multi-row files, make sure that you patched firefox root folder along with the chrome folder as explained in <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow and other functions/JS Loader">JS Loader</a>.</p>

 <h3>The pre-loading screen of websites is still white, how can I change this?</h3>
 <p>The fastest way to solve the "blinking" white screen is to change the default web background color on Firefox settings > General > "Colors..." button > Background, which will make the blinking dissapear and be changed to the color you set up.
 This, although, can cause some issues on some very few and specific pages like BBC, where they don't set a background color to override the one set here (the number of sites with this problem is very small, most sites override the background color set by this setting).</p>